rozek/reactive-scriptable-components/README.md

   JSON.parse(newValue)
 ```

-Don't forget, that parsing may fail - you may want to handle parser errors explicitly, but RSC will catch exceptions in `onAttributeChange` and present an error indicator in such a case.
+Don't forget, that parsing may fail - you may want to handle parser errors explicitly, but RSC will catch exceptions in `onAttributeChange` and present an error indicator for any unhandled error.

 ### Custom Rendering ###